 Anyone that knows me well enough knows that I'm not that into camping.
 I spent a fair amount of time camping in Oregon when I used to live and work at Mt.
 Hood in the summer time.
 I always loved the idea of camping, but the actual camping part is never that fun when I go (I like bathrooms, showers and my bed just a little too much).
 But S'Mores were always something we did camping and sometimes it brings back sweet memories.
 So I've learned that you can enjoy S'Mores in other ways besides over a camp fire.

-So I have created this S'More Tart.
-Bring it to your family BBQ, beach party, or even just make it and eat it all yourself (we won't tell).
+So I have created the recipe for this S'More Tart.
+Bring it to your family BBQ, beach party, or even just make it and eat it all yourself (I won't tell).
 This simple tart gives to the true flavor of S'Mores without all the mess, and you can easily prepare it ahead of time and just torch the top before serving so the marshmallow is warm and gooey - just like a S'More.
+Get the recipe below.

 Makes 9-inch Tart